serverless/emulator/README.md

 ## APIs

-The local emulator exposes different APIs which makes it possible to interact with it and perform specific actions.
+The Local Emulator exposes different APIs which makes it possible to interact with it and perform specific actions.

 Examples for such actions could e.g. be the deployment or invocation of functions.

-Right now the local emulator only exposes a HTTP API.
+Right now only an HTTP API is implemented.
 However other API types such as (g)RPC are imaginable.

 ### HTTP API

-The local emulator exposes a HTTP API which makes it possible for other services to interact with it via HTTP calls.
+The Local Emulator exposes a HTTP API which makes it possible for other services to interact with it via HTTP calls.

 #### Functions